Get insider access

 • Inconsistent audio delivery across users.

 The SteelSeries Arctis 1 Wireless are somewhat alright for phone calls.
-The microphone is an upgrade over your cell phone's mic, although there are better options on the market.
+The microphone is an upgrade over your cell phone's mic, although better options exist.
 The mic does a decent job of separating the background noise from your voice, but the other person on the line might find your voice to be a bit thin.
 On the upside, these headphones are comfortable and you can even detach the microphone for a more straightforward look whenever you aren't making calls.

 Pros